MicrosoftDocs/dynamics-365-ai/ai-docs/sales/configure-predictive-lead-scoring.md

     A business process flow defines a set of steps that users can perform to achieve an outcome.
 An organization can have multiple business process flows to represent the work of different security roles or lines of business.

     You must enable custom business process flow entities for analytics and to be able to select them.
-More information: [Configure Entity For Managed Lake](https://dynamics.wiki/index.php/Configure_Entity_For_Managed_Lake)
+More information: [Define entities for analytics](#define-entities-for-analytics)

 6. In the **State option set** list, select the option set in which the status of the leads is defined, and then select the corresponding qualified and disqualified values in the **Qualified value** and **Disqualified value** lists, respectively.